101 – McMaster University

 Make McMaster a Safe Sender

-After you apply, we will send you an email acknowledgement that we received your application and will provide you with instructions on how to access your McMaster University online Mosaic account where you can see all requirements for your application and track your status.
+After you apply, we will send you an email acknowledgement, which will provide you with instructions on how to access your McMaster University Mosaic Student Centre.
+You will be able to view all requirements for your application and track your status.
 If you apply to McMaster University and do not receive an email acknowledgement from McMaster within 2 weeks of your application submission, check your junk mail/spam folder and ensure that you list McMaster as a “safe sender”.

-If our email acknowledgement is not in your spam folder, contact us via our “Ask McMaster” link.
+If you have not received our email acknowledgement, contact us via our “Ask McMaster” link.

 McMaster University may, at its sole discretion, challenge any test score it deems as either suspicious or inaccurate and may require you to take another test of the university’s choosing for English-language proficiency.